jamesbontempo/node-dataset/README.md

 ```

 ### getData
-The `getData` method returns an array of arrays containing the data of the current DataSet.
+The `getData` method returns an array of arrays containing the data of the current `DataSet`.

 Example:
 ```js